Nice, France is in a great location on the Mediterranean Sea in the French Riveria.

 The Palace also has its breathtaking views of the Mediterranean and the many houses and boats that call it home.

 It’s famously known for Monte Carlo, one of the most lavish casinos in the world.
 Dressed in a marble and gold building and lined with the most expensive cars money can buy.

 Only a section of the casino is open to the public and sneakers and sandals are forbidden in the gaming areas.
 This is to upkeep the exclusive, well-groomed presence.

 Monaco is also home to the Formula One Grand Prix motor race held each year in May.
 It’s one of the most prestigious races in the world, fitting for Monaco to host.

 What this country lacks in size, it makes up for it in beauty, excitement, and true luxury.
 It is a must-visit location at least once in your life.

-Genoa is the 6th largest city in Italy and only a 2 and half hour drive from Nice.
+Genoa is the 6th largest city in Italy and only a 2 and half hour’s drive from Nice or a 3-hour train ride.
 For only a few hours in the car, why not see what Genoa, Italy is all about.
 Spend some time eating pizza and pasta!

 Genoa is one of the most important and busiest port cities in the Mediterranean.

-The city of Genoa is both full of historical sites and monuments as well as it has embraced modern day designs.
+The city of Genoa is full of historical sites and monuments as well as it has embraced modern-day designs.

 Its city center is one of the largest preserved medieval places in Europe and has many World Heritage Sites recognized by UNESCO.